 Refusal to provide loan

-A loan is short-term lending of money that banks provide for its customers.
-It is under Article 4 of the Uniform Commercial Code that states that banks should be allowed to lend loan to its customers providing that the conditions are met.
+A loan is short-term lending of money that banks provide for their customers.
+It is under Article 4 of the Uniform Commercial Code that states that banks should be allowed to lend loans to their customers providing that the conditions are met.

-In rare cases, a bank may refuse to provide loan for discriminatory reasons such as race, color, country, accent, language or religion.
-In such cases, you can apply for a lawsuit in the federal court.
+In rare cases, a bank may refuse to provide loans for discriminatory reasons such as race, color, country, accent, language, or religion.
+In such cases, you can apply for a lawsuit in federal court.
 Do note that the process will be extremely tedious, so investing in an effective lawyer to sue the bank may be a good option.

 When the debt collector violates FDCPA